 Was that a sneaky way of suggesting I expected her to phone me?
 Probably, because she usually does.
-My best friend (who lives 300km away) is proactive – and forgiving when I’m not.
+My best friend (who lives 200 miles away) is proactive - and forgiving when I’m not.

 But last weekend she didn’t call and nor did I. So much for my good intentions.
 So much for the “date”.
 As a teenager, I used to chat on the phone for hours, but now I’ve picked up the modern disease of phone-phobia.
 And I simply don’t understand it.

-The fact is that the more people use their addictive smartphones to SMS, social network, watch video clips, shop or play silly games, the less they talk.
-You know, speak, converse, chat.
+The fact is that the more people use their addictive smartphones to text message, socially network, watch video clips, shop or play silly games (and worse), the less they talk.
+You know - speak, converse, chat.
 Exchange confidences, information, views and gossip.
 That was why the telephone was invented, right?

-The name implies its function – from Greek words meaning “afar” and “sound”.
+The name implies its function - from Greek words meaning “afar” and “sound”.
 To let family and friends at a distance hear your voice.
 But here’s the paradox.
-In this age of frantic “communication”, it’s the sound of silence that rules.
+In this age of frantic ‘communication’ across the media, it’s the sound of silence that rules.

-A fascinating statistic emerges from a study carried out last year by a US-based global information and measurement company called Nielson.
+A fascinating statistic emerges from a study carried out last year by a leading US-based global information and measurement company called Nielsen.

-Taking data from across the world, it discovered that voice calls have dipped 12 percent since 2009, while SMSing has exploded, tripling in volume among teenagers.
+Taking data from across the world, they discovered voice calls have dipped 12 percent since 2009, while text messaging has exploded, tripling in volume among teenagers.

 Though my friend Gaynor likes to text, I choose not to (unless I must for practical reasons) because it’s such a fiddly, inadequate method of communication.

-It’s sad but significant that young people invariably call texting “talking” – as in the case of the young man who wrote to my advice column because he was shy and lonely, even though he liked “talking” to a girl he fancied.
+It’s sad, but significant that young people invariably call text-ing “talking’”- as in the case of the young man who wrote to my problem page because he was shy and lonely, even though he liked “talking” to a girl he fancied.

 A whole generation has reduced “talking” to “CU Friday” and “Wassup?” and “Love U”.

-My question is: have their relationships correspondingly become reduced?
+My question is: have their relationships become correspondingly reduced, too?

-I told her about our recent trip, she raved about how her newest grandson’s face lights up when she walks into the room, and after some more pleasant exchanges and commiserations, we decided she’ll come to dinner on my husband’s birthday.
+I told her about our recent visit to Ludlow, she raved about how her newest grandson’s face lights up when she walks into the room, and after some more pleasant exchanges and commiserations, we decided she’ll come to dinner on my husband’s birthday.

 Now I’m back at my desk feeling so much better.
 That was a real talk.

-Maybe people feel more comfortable texting and e-mailing (yes, I’m queen of e-mails) because it keeps people at one remove.
+Maybe people feel more comfortable texting and emailing (yes, I’m a queen of emails) because it keeps people at one remove.
 Think about it.
-The distancing process began when people began letting the answering machine kick in and only picked up if they heard the voice of someone they wanted to chat to.
-Did you ever hear a desperate friend plead, “I know you’re there, so please pick up” at an unresponsive phone?
+The distancing process began when people would let the answerphone kick in and only pick up if they heard the voice of someone they wanted to chat to.
+Did you ever hear a desperate friend plead ‘I know you’re there so please pick up’ at an unresponsive phone?

 With the supremacy of the cellphone it all became even easier because you could check who was phoning and “unknown number” could easily be ignored.